silvacms/documentation/source/silva/buildout.rst

 configuration file.
 You can create a new configuration as an extension of one of the available profiles located in the ``profiles`` sub-directory of your Buildout tree.
-Here we are going to use the ``simple-instance`` profile:
+Here we are going to use the ``simple-instance.cfg`` profile:

 .. code-block:: sh

    $ python2.4 bootstrap.py --buildout-profile profiles/simple-instance.cfg

 This will create some files, most importantly one called ``buildout.cfg`` in your Buildout tree.
-It's going to be your configuration file to control what you want installed, and how.
-Refer to the next documentation part to learn how to extend it.
+It's going to be your Buildout configuration file, which control what you want install, and how.
+Refer to :ref:`extending-and-customising-your-installation` to learn how to extend it.

 After this you can run the installation: